uwescience/xstate/data/README.md

 - .doc manuscript - not completed.
 The sections at the end that are grayed out are probably going to be cut...I would only read what is not grayed out.
 I realized the methods don't include the differential expression analysis yet nor do we have the figures finalized.

+- description.csv - start, stop, and length of each gene

 ## Added gene\_expression\_state
 For each gene\_id, specifies its associated state.
 Data for the gene can be found in other files.